-The purpose of this review was to evaluate whether CBOC managers have established and maintained a safe and clean EOC as required.^a
+The purpose of this review was to evaluate whether CBOC managers have established and maintained a safe and clean EOC, as required.^a

-We reviewed relevant documents and conducted a physical inspection of the Peoria CBOC.
+We reviewed relevant documents and conducted a physical inspection of the Carmel CBOC.
 The table below shows the areas reviewed for this topic.
-The areas marked as NM did not meet applicable requirements and needed improvement.
+The area marked as NM did not meet applicable requirements and needed improvement.
+Any items that did not apply to this facility are marked NA.